Three-toed box turtle: Captivity

 Three-toed box turtles require care similar to that of other box turtles, faring best in large, outdoor enclosures.
 These enclosures should have plenty of room to allow the turtle to burrow, but should also be protected to prevent the turtle from burrowing under enclosure fencing.
 Indoors, three-toed box turtles should be kept in a large wooden enclosure measuring 6’L x 3’W x 2’H, or otherwise offering roughly 18 square feet of space.

-An indoor enclosure should have a high temperature side with a heat bulb at around 85 °F and a lower temperature side at 70–75 °F. Humidity should average between 60–80%.
+An indoor enclosure should have a high temperature side with a heat bulb at around 85 °F and a lower temperature side at 70–75 °F. Humidity should average between 60 and 80%.
 The enclosure should also contain at least one humid cave or hideout for the turtle as well as an area where it can soak.
 A T5 HO UVB lamp of appropriate strength is required for survival indoors.
 Peat moss, coconut fiber, and clean topsoil all make acceptable substrates.
 Desert materials such as gravel or sand would be too dry and difficult for the turtle to dig into, and will cause small scratches susceptible to infections.
 Many owners simply spray the surface area of the enclosure down at the beginning of the day in order to moisten the material and to increase the humidity of the enclosure.

 With good care, three-toed box turtles are capable of living for at least 50 years.